How We Automated 80% of Our Client's Outbound Process (Case Study)

 | Cost per meeting | $980 | $480 | -51% |

-What the SDRs Do Now
+What the SDRs do now

-- Reply handling and warm prospect nurturing: 15 hours/week each -- the 30% of interested responses that need a human touch
+- Reply handling and warm prospect nurturing: 15 hours/week each.
+The 30% of interested responses that need a human touch.

-- Pre-call research: 8 hours/week -- going deeper on high-priority accounts before calls
+- Pre-call research: 8 hours/week.
+Going deeper on high-priority accounts before calls.

-Setup time: 4 weeks (discovery, ICP definition, infrastructure build, sequence writing, testing) Our fee for the build: This was part of a retained engagement.
-For clients who want a similar build from scratch, the setup cost is in the $5,000-$8,000 range depending on complexity.
-Ongoing monthly cost (tools): $1,850 -- covering Instantly ($97), Apollo ($99), Prospeo ($49), Zerobounce ($49), HubSpot Professional ($450), Calendly Teams ($20), Zapier ($49), Supabase ($25), and various AI API costs (~$1,000/month at their sending volume).
-Break-even vs. manual process: The improved output and lower cost per meeting produced ROI-positive results by month two.What Would Make Results Even Better
+Setup time: 4 weeks (discovery, ICP definition, infrastructure build, sequence writing, testing).
+Our build fee: this was part of a retained engagement.
+For clients who want a similar build from scratch, setup runs $5,000-$8,000 depending on complexity.
+Ongoing monthly tools cost: $1,850.
+Covers Instantly ($97), Apollo ($99), Prospeo ($49), Zerobounce ($49), HubSpot Professional ($450), Calendly Teams ($20), Zapier ($49), Supabase ($25), and AI API costs (~$1,000/month at their sending volume).
+Break-even vs the manual process: ROI-positive by month two thanks to higher output and lower cost per meeting.What would make results even better

-ICP refinement: The qualification agent's scoring improves as we feed it feedback from which meetings actually converted to pipeline.
-We are building a feedback loop where closed-won data adjusts the scoring weights over time.
-LinkedIn layer: We have not added LinkedIn touchpoints yet.
-Adding a coordinated LinkedIn connection request at step 2 or 3 typically adds 15-25% more meetings from the same contact list.
-Intent signal layer: Adding Bombora or G2 intent data to the qualification scoring would let us prioritize contacts whose companies are actively researching relevant topics.
-Early tests suggest this could improve positive reply rates by another 30-40%.For a full overview of how this fits into a broader go-to-market system, see what is a go-to-market engine.
-If you want to understand the AI agent layer in more depth, agentic workflows explained covers the architecture we used.
+ICP refinement.
+The qualification agent's scoring gets sharper as we feed back which meetings actually became pipeline.
+We're building a feedback loop where closed-won data adjusts the scoring weights over time.
+LinkedIn layer.
+We haven't added LinkedIn touches yet.
+A coordinated connection request at step 2 or 3 usually adds 15-25% more meetings from the same contact list.
+Intent signal layer.
+Adding Bombora or G2 intent data to qualification scoring would let us prioritize contacts whose companies are actively researching relevant topics.
+Early tests suggest another 30-40% lift on positive reply rates.For how this fits into a broader go-to-market system, see what is a go-to-market engine.
+For more on the AI agent layer, agentic workflows explained covers the architecture.

 Related Reading